 Before heading out for your beach camping trip, check what amenities are available at your campground.
 If you want to use your RV’s outdoor shower, choose a campsite with a water hookup.

-When you camp at Kampgrounds of America, you’ll always enjoy clean bathroom facilities with hot showers.
+When you camp at Kampgrounds of America, you will always enjoy clean bathroom facilities with hot showers.
 KOA Campgrounds also offer laundry facilities, making it easy to settle in for a long-term beach retreat.

 The fastest way to ruin a beach camping trip is getting a blistering sunburn on your first day there.
-Plan ahead and pack ample sun protection, including sunscreen, umbrellas and covering clothing.
+Plan by packing ample sun protection, including sunscreen, umbrellas and covering clothing.
 Here are a few important items to pack for your RV beach camping trip:

 When you plan for sun protection, you can avoid a painful sunburn and keep your skin safe.
 You also set yourself up for a much more enjoyable trip!

-Because clothes can get sandy and dirty quickly during a beach camping trip, it’s a great idea to bring an extra set of clothing for everyone in the family.
+Because clothes can get sandy and dirty quickly during a beach camping trip, it is a great idea to bring an extra set of clothing for everyone in the family.
 You can also use campground laundry facilities to avoid wearing scratchy, sandy clothes all week.

 Sandwiches, granola bars and fresh fruit and veggies are great options to pack in your cooler for a beach day.
 You will also want to bring a lot of water to stay hydrated while out in the sun, especially if you are up and about playing beach volleyball or catching waves.
 When you get back to your RV in the evening, you can cook a full meal in your RV kitchen or roast hot dogs over the fire — the possibilities are endless.

-With so much space in your RV, it’s easy to bring all of your favorite beach toys and equipment — From frisbees and kites to kayaks and snorkeling gear, you can pack everything you need to have the perfect beach vacation.
+With so much space in your RV, it is easy to bring all of your favorite beach toys and equipment.
+From frisbees and kites to kayaks and snorkeling gear, you can pack everything you need to have the perfect beach vacation.
 Here are a few ideas for fun beach gear and games to bring along: